 Thanks among others to the Director of the School and the Civil-Servant-in-Residence, students have direct contact with leading public figures in Canadian and international life.
 The School therefore offers a unique opportunity for expanding one's horizons.
 We are confident that you will find your time at the School an unforgettable experience. "

 Graduate Programme Director

-Housed within Canada’s first bilingual School of Public Affairs, our program offers a unique, high-quality bilingual education that will prepare you for leadership roles in public life.
-Through this two-year degree, you will become well versed not only in public policy and administration, but in public affairs — a broader examination of Canadian public institutions and
+Housed within Canada’s first bilingual School of Public and International Affairs, our program offers a unique, high-quality bilingual education that prepares students for leadership roles in public life.
+Through this two-year degree, they will become well versed not only in public policy and administration, but in public affairs — a broader examination of Canadian public institutions and

 the domestic and international settings in which they function.

 Our program is unique in Canada, building on four fundamental dimensions which respond to critical needs of public life:

 1. Public Affairs.
 Students will develop an understanding of how the processes of policy-making and public management are shaped by structures and forces beyond the public sector.
 They will examine how public decision-making is led and constrained by economic processes and actors.
 They will also look at the relationship between state structures and civil society, exploring the emergence of new forms of governance that transcend state and civil society.

 2. Bilingualism.
 Key to the program is graduating fully bilingual leaders.
 There is a strong presence of both Anglophones and Francophones among the student body.
 Studentsl pursue their studies in English and French.
 All professors and personnel are bilingual.
 Guest lectures, colloquia, and seminars are conducted also in both official languages.
 Student exchanges to partner universities further strengthen the bilingualism of students.
 This focus responds to demands from federal and provincial governments for fully bilingual leaders and public service employees.